 Google Analytics 4 has new features and promises to deepen marketers’ understanding of user journeys, but has also been built to withstand the ever-changing future.
 Because it works with or without cookies, you can rest assured that changes to privacy regulations won’t affect your analytics.

 It's definitely worth setting up a GA4 property - whether you’re new to analytics or a veteran user.
-Marketing relies on data, and this new version of Analytics will elevate your ability to market to your customers, by providing top-notch data.
+Every digital marketing agency relies on data, and this new version of Analytics will elevate your ability to market to your customers, by providing top-notch data.